Posted on Leave a comment

 To Promote Iron Absorption

 Iron is very important for our body, especially for women on menstrual cycle.
 It helps to maintain healthy red blood cells which carry fresh oxygen all over the body.
-Vitamin C promotes the absorption of iron in our body.
+Vitamin C promotes the absorption of iron in our bodies.

 How Much Vitamin C Do We Need Daily?

-Whole-Food Sources of Vitamin C
+Whole-Food Sources of Vitamin C:

 • Orange (1 big whole, 79.5mg)